shamilnn/CA-Core/src/pagecontent/profile-observation-intro.md

-# CA Core Observation (General Use) Profile
+# CA Baseline Observation (General Use) Profile
 This profile sets minimum expectations for the Observation resource to represent various observations if no other, more specific profile is applicable.
 An observation is a measurement or assertion about a subject (person, group, device, location, or another subject).

-This profile defines core localization concepts for use in the Canadian context.
+This profile defines localization concepts for use in the Canadian context.

 ## Mandatory Data Elements
 All elements or attributes within the FHIR specification have cardinality as part of their definition - a minimum number of required appearances and a maximum number of allowable appearances.